Thoq-jar/folia/docs/reference.md

     - Instructions stored as 8-byte chunks (opcode + immediate)

 **`LOAD` instruction**
-- Loads byte from memory address into register
+- Loads effective address from memory into register
 - Address can be from register or immediate value
-- Bounds checking prevents memory access violations
+- Used for computing memory addresses and pointers
+- Does not actually load data from memory, only calculates address
-- Format: `LOAD rd, [rs1]` or `LOAD rd, #immediate`
+- Format: `LEA rd, [rs1]` or `LEA rd, #immediate`

 **`STORE` instruction**
 - Stores register value to memory address